A New Hard Fork of Bitcoin

 Bitcoin Cash suffered from a long list of fundamental problems.

 Today, BCH trades under 1% of BTC.
 However, back during its first year, BCH “flippened” Ethereum for one day, to (temporarily) become the #1 Altcoin.
 This speaks to the inherent strength of the hard fork concept.
-Despite BCH’s many flaws, it reached an enormous height.

 8. What is your plan for surpassing BTC?